kazuho/draft-kazuho-ptth-ptth/draft-unknown-ptth-ptth.md

 This document specifies the Protocol for Transposed Transactions over HTTP (PTTH), an HTTP extension that allows a backend server to establish an HTTP connection to a reverse proxy and transpose HTTP request flow.
-The reverse proxy then forwards incoming requests to the backend server.
+The reverse proxy then forwards incoming requests to the backend server over the transposed connection.
 This extension lets backend servers behind restrictive firewalls accept HTTP traffic through reverse proxies without changing firewall settings and with virtually zero overhead.

 --- middle